sisk-http/website/static/docs/spec/Sisk/Core/Routing/Route/UseRegex.md

 public bool UseRegex { get; set; }
 ```

-Defines if this route should use regex to be interpreted instead of predefined templates.
+Get or sets if this route should use regex to be interpreted instead of predefined templates.